tobermory/executive-glib/README.md

 ## Introducing the Executive

 The C code here (Unix/Linux flavoured) implements a minimal API (5 main routines, a few supplementary ones) called an Executive.
+At its heart, the *Executive* is just a time-ordered list of *Event* objects.
+Events are 'posted' to the Executive for some time in the future.
+When that time occurs, the Event is extracted from the (head of) the Executive and its associated *Action* takes place.

-It is packaged in the form of a library of just one [.c](src/main/c/executive.c) and one [.h](src/main/include/executive/executive.h) file.
+The Executive is packaged in the form of a library of just one [.c](src/main/c/executive.c) and one [.h](src/main/include/executive/executive.h) file.
 Once built, you have the .h plus a .a/.so file to use in larger applications.